-For on-site recycling and reuse systems where the same EPCRA Section 313 chemical or chemical category is recycled and reused multiple times, the quantity recycled or reused should be counted only once (at the time it is introduced into the system) for threshold calculations.
-(Please note that for reporting on-site waste management activities the quantity of the EPCRA Section 313 chemical or chemical category should be counted every time it exits the recycling unit in Section 8 of the Form R) EPCRA Section 313 chemicals and chemical categories recycled off site and returned to the facility should be treated as newly purchased materials for purposes of EPCRA Section 313 threshold determinations.
+For on-site recycling and reuse systems, where the same EPCRA Section 313 chemical or chemical category is recycled and reused multiple times, the recycled quantity should be counted only once for threshold calculations.
+(Please note that for reporting on-site waste management activities [Section 8 of Form R] the quantity of the EPCRA Section 313 chemical should be counted every time it exits the recycling unit.)
+EPCRA Section 313 chemicals and chemical categories recycled off site and returned to the facility should be treated as newly purchased materials for EPCRA Section 313 threshold determination.